Afghan clerics demand punishment for Koran burners

 If their capabilities do not improve before foreign combat troops head home at the end of 2014, the country could face prolonged instability.

-Obama and other Western leaders are hoping to decisively weaken the Taliban before most foreign combat troops withdraw by the end of 2014.
-The White House also wants to broker political negotiations between the Karzai government and the Taliban.

-Yet Bagram, the air base where the Koran burnings took place, was a source of friction between the United States and Karzai's government long before the Korans were burned.
+Bagram was a source of friction between the United States Karzai's government long before the Korans were burned.

-An Afghan government commission investigating abuse accusations at the largest U.S. jail in Afghanistan, located at Bagram, has said inmates reported being tortured and held without evidence.
+An Afghan government commission investigating abuse accusations at the largest U.S. jail in Afghanistan which is there, has said inmates had reported being tortured and being held without evidence.

 Control over Afghans captured by U.S. forces is a major stumbling block in negotiations between Kabul and Washington on a strategic partnership agreement.
 NATO's night-time raids on Afghan homes, which Karzai objects to, are another point of contention.